June 30 – July 25

 How It Works

-Once you’ve registered for the Book Club, we’ll send you a digital copy of each book in EPUB format, free of charge.
-If you prefer, you can also purchase physical copies from your local bookstore or online.
+Once you’ve registered for the Book Club, we’ll send you a digital copy of the book in EPUB format, free of charge.
+If you prefer, you can also purchase a physical copy.

 Read

 We’ll aim to read two chapters (about 20 pages) each week, with vocabulary lists to help.
-However, you can always read ahead or catch up at your own pace.
+You can always read ahead or catch up at your own pace if needed.

 Discuss